hridik67/AdmitKart_Assignment/README.md

 # AdmitKart Assignment

 This project consists of a frontend React application and a backend server for mobile OTP verification.
+Also Have the Demo Video of the Output as per the Assignment.

 ## Installation